bhrutledge/resume/brian-rutledge-resume.md

 #### System Operations Center Operator
 2000-2002

-- Responded to help requests in a Unix and Windows enviroment
+- Responded to help requests in a Unix and Windows environment
 - Designed and developed a graphic FAQ editor in Java

 #### Lab Consultant